- Paul Schrader

 Although Schrader literally wrote the book on transcendent cinema, what some might call “slow cinema,” he rarely employs that style in his films.
 The Card Counter unfolds at a leisurely pace, to be sure, but it also features disorienting scenes of horror and beauty.
 The ultra-wide-angle sequences inside Abu Ghraib bludgeon the viewer with heavy metal, barking dogs, and screams (“The noise.
 The fucking noise,” William says during an intense speech).
 Cinematographer Alexander Dynan’s roving camera follows William through a series of casinos and card rooms with William’s hypnotic confidence.
 Elsewhere, William and La Linda stroll around a Christmas light dreamland and hold hands, which is among the most endearing images in any Schrader film—enhanced by Haddish’s natural charm and appeal.
 The whole film is set to moody, droning music by Robert Levon Been of Black Rebel Motorcycle Club, whose sad voice and lyrics suggest that William will not escape himself.
 Rendered with his protagonist’s composure, the film makes only one misstep during an unclear climactic and bloody moment, whose details are less significant than their results.

-The Card Counter is a variation on persistent Schrader themes, blending his affinity for Diary of a Country Priest with another Bresson masterpiece, A Man Escaped (1956), about a man whose self-control is his salvation.
+The Card Counter is an excellent variation on persistent Schrader themes, blending his affinity for Diary of a Country Priest with another Bresson masterpiece, A Man Escaped (1956), about a man whose self-control is his salvation.
 William mentions more than once that he’s suited to prison—its routines and capacity to subdue his potential for violence.
 So he tries to recreate them in the outside world in motel rooms and on card tables.
 But eventually, his substitution proves inadequate, leading to a brilliant final shot: William and La Linda touching fingers on either side of prison glass.
 It’s a perfect metaphor for the layer that William must always keep between himself and the outside.
 And it’s at once the thing that keeps him from indulging his worst self and prevents him from making a full connection, which he desperately wants to make.
-This existential push and pull remains the conflict of many Schrader loners—the desire to be seen, normal, and loved, even if that often proves impossible for such broken characters.
+This existential push and pull remains the conflict of many Schrader loners—the desire to be forgiven, seen, normal, and loved, even if that often proves impossible for such broken characters.